peddakasowmya/shellscripting/readme.md

 Vertical scaling --> Adding resources to the same machine again and again on the top of it.

 # Vetical scaling vs Horizontal scaling

+--- One EC2 instance can have n number of security groups